 See more pictures of Butedale here:

-Butedale is a former salmon cannery located on the shore of Butedale Passage on the northeast side of Princess Royal Island, along the Inside Passage to Alaska, and approximately 59 miles (95 km) south of Kitimat in northwestern British Columbia.
+Butedale is a former salmon cannery located on Butedale Passage on the northeast side of Princess Royal Island, and the south shore of Fraser Reach of the Princess Royal Channel, on the Inside Passage to Alaska.
+The abandoned community is approximately 59 miles (95 km) south of Kitimat in northwestern British Columbia.
 The site now consists of deteriorating buildings, structures, and wharves.

 In 1918 it was the northernmost salmon cannery in British Columbia established by Western Packers which was later purchased and operated by the Canadian Fishing Company.
 The peak summertime population was over 400 people until it ceased operating in the 1950's.
 There is a small dam behind the town which generates hydropower from Butedale Lake, and impressive Butedale Falls flows out of the lake into the ocean immediately to the right of the wharves.